State Bar Website Links

 Woolley Loan Information: Woolley Loan monies have been made available to law students to aid in paying for the costs of the bar exam and commercial bar preparation courses.
 These loans should be requested as you enter your 3L year.
 Please contact Steve Hamberger at firstname.lastname@example.org with further questions.

 Notary at Law School Information: Almost all bar applications require at least one signature to be notarized.
-The law school has two licensed notaries that you may use for this purpose: Diane Davenport (256B JRCB) and Melanie Coleman (294 JRCB).
+The law school has two licensed notaries that you may use for this purpose: Dianne Davenport (256B JRCB) and Melanie Coleman (294 JRCB).

 Bar course at BYU Law:

 Business Associations (Law 610)